top of page

 food52, baker, williams Sonoma, England, queen, queen Victoria, oven, cake, easy, sponge cake, victorian sandwich, fresh, fresh strabs, strawberries, flowers, jam, buttercream, frosting, easy, tea, English tea, fortnum and mason, British

 The easiest way to make this cake is through ratios.
-Cooking, in a general sense, is all about one ingredient's ratio to another.
+In general, cooking is all about one ingredient's ratio to another.
 This recipe is no different; you can easily make this cake bigger or smaller with equal parts egg, flour, and sugar.

 summer crops, strawberries, red strawberries, ripe, on the vine, flowers, pollen, bees, tasty,